Teyras/MT/text/chapters/210_scheduling_problem_categorization.md

 ### Clairvoyance

-In the clairvoyant variant of the scheduling problem, the algorithm knows the exact processing time of each job on arrival.
+In the clairvoyant variant of the scheduling problem, the algorithm knows the exact processing time of each job on arrival[@NonClairvoyant].
 Naturally, this makes it possible to schedule jobs more efficiently.
 In the non-clairvoyant variant, the algorithm knows nothing about the processing times.
 A similar subcategory of the problem exists, where the algorithm has an estimate of the processing time.
 This is called semi-clairvoyant scheduling.

 Typically, the longest part of job processing in ReCodEx is compilation and execution of code submitted by students.
 The time required for this is highly